ericspt/java-employee-challenge/README.md

 This reactive application obeys basic DDD principles.
 The application has:
-- a presentational layer, represented by the [IEmployeeController.java](src/main/java/com/example/rqchallenge/employees/rest/IEmployeeController.java) file, where available endpoints are also shown and a [mapper](src/main/java/com/example/rqchallenge/employees/rest/mapper/EmployeeMapper.java)
+- a presentational layer, represented by the [IEmployeeController.java](src/main/java/com/example/rqchallenge/employees/rest/IEmployeeController.java) file, where available endpoints are also shown, and a [mapper](src/main/java/com/example/rqchallenge/employees/rest/mapper/EmployeeMapper.java)
 - a domain layer, represented by the [Employee](src/main/java/com/example/rqchallenge/employees/domain/Employee.java) record, as well as the service hosting business logic i.e.